How to Create an Index in Redshift

 database icon

-Get more done, together, with PopSQL and Redshift
+Get started with PopSQL and Redshift in minutes